vertica/VerticaPy/docs/source/verticapylab_gs.rst

 5. Open the displayed link in a browser.

-In some cases where you are accessing the docker remotely, you may need to modify the ``etc/VerticaPyLab.conf.default`` file:
+In some cases where you are accessing the Docker remotely, you may need to modify the ``etc/VerticaPyLab.conf.default`` file:

 - Inside the ``etc/VerticaPyLab.conf.default``, change the variable value of ``VERTICAPYLAB_BIND_ADDRESS``.